captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

     return nil
 }

-// CreateUser attempts to create the provided user, returning a fully hydrated
+// ListUsers attempts to list all users in the database.
+A slice of models.User
-// models.User or an error.
+// or an error is returned.
 func (s *UsersService) ListUsers(ctx context.Context, id uint64) ([]models.User, error) {
     return []models.User{}, nil
 }